tedyapo/sna-leakage-compensation/README.md

 # sna-leakage-compensation
-Code and data associated with "External Compensation of Scalar Network Analyzer Leakage"
+Code and data associated with "External Correction for Scalar Network Analyzer Leakage"